wiiib/explorer-adapter/README.md

 ```

 > **Warning**
-> To make such module's imports work, don't forget to set `"compilerOptions.moduleResolution": "nodenext"` in your app's *tsconfig.json* and `"type": "module"` in its *package.json*.
+> To make such modules' imports work, don't forget to set `"compilerOptions.moduleResolution": "nodenext"` in your app's *tsconfig.json* and `"type": "module"` in its *package.json*.
+Or you can go with `commonjs` and just import resolvers from `@wiiib/explorer-adapter/dist/resolvers`

 The full list of represented resolvers: